tqhuy2018/Casper-Kotlin-sdk/README.md

 mvn -v
 ```

-If you install the Maven successfully, then you will see the result of the above command somehow like this:
+If you install Maven successfully, you will see the result of the above command somehow like this:

 ```Kotlin
 Maven home: /opt/homebrew/Cellar/maven/3.8.5/libexec